Soft-Sprint-Studios/Tectonic-Engine/CONTRIBUTING.md

 - **Spread the Word**
   Help others discover Tectonic Engine!
 Sharing your experience, writing tutorials, or creating guides helps grow the community.

+Thank you for taking the time to contribute.
+Every bit of help, big or small, makes a difference!